sunesimonsen/unexpected-presentation/content/presentation.md

 Used by One.com from v1.0.4<br>
 and is used for all JavaScript testing now.

-Note: Andreas Lind of AssetGraph fame, quickly endorsed the project and started contributing, if it wasn't for him the project would never have left the ground.
+Note: Andreas Lind known for AssetGraph, quickly endorsed the project and started contributing, if it wasn't for him the project would never have left the ground.

 Note: The current version is v10.